harrislab-brown/IMpack/README.md

 ## Settings file

 The settings.txt file on the SD card is used to configure the IMpack at startup.
 The sampling parameters for each IMU channel can be configured, as well as the overall recording parameters such as whether to wait for an acceleration trigger or whether to perform plain text formatting of the data file.
-An annotated example of the settings file is shown below describing each of the parameters and their allowed values.
+An annotated example of the default settings file is shown below describing each of the parameters and their allowed values.
 If a valid settings file is not found on startup, the IMpack will generate a default one on the SD card - this is the recommended way to get started with the configuration.

 ```
 LSM6DSx_accel_enabled = 1  # enable or disable each measurement channel with values 1 or 0
 LSM6DSx_accel_odr_hz = 6660  # allowed values: 13, 26, 52, 104, 208, 416, 833, 1660, 3330, 6660
-LSM6DSx_accel_range_g = 16  # allowed values: 4, 8, 16, 32
+LSM6DSx_accel_range_g = 32  # allowed values: 4, 8, 16, 32
 LSM6DSx_accel_lpf = 2  # setting for the low pass filter, 2 means bandwidth = ODR / 2 and so on (same meaning for other the other accelerometers), allowed values: 2, 4, 10, 20, 45, 100, 200, 400, 800
 LSM6DSx_accel_offset_x_mg = 0  # these are DC offsets in milli-g, signed integer
 LSM6DSx_accel_offset_y_mg = 0